tmohayai/ParamSim/README.md

   * erecon: reconstructed energy (so far only contains neutral particle energy reconstruction using ECAL)

   * prob_arr: array of PID scores/probabilities (using log-likelihood) for reconstructed particles

+Check out the test directory for an example macro on how to read the cafanatree analysis ntuples that are produced as outputs of running the ParamSim module.